xsuite/nafflib/README.md

 To properly study the harmonics of a system, the user should almost always try to unambigously identify the spectral lines, since very close lines can be mistaken for one another and **ordering them by amplitude will definitely lead to the wrong results**.

 Such a categorization of the spectral lines can be done for stable motion from a hamiltonian system like the LHC or any standard map by using the linear combination of fundamental frequencies as a unique ID to follow a given spectral line.
-See for example the `examples/nb_convergence.ipynb` notebook for such an approach.
+See for example the `examples/nb_convergence.ipynb` notebook for such an approach and the `examples/ex_04_regularity_4D.py` for an example of the problems which can arise when ordering spectral lines by amplitude.

 ```python